-Among all the Soninke in Senegal, there are only a few known Christians.
-Those who convert to Christianity are severely persecuted by the Muslims; therefore, evangelizing is extremely difficult.
-Most Soninke have not yet heard a clear presentation of the Gospel of Jesus Christ.
+Among all the Soninke in Senegal, there are few if any followers of Christ.
+Those who put their faith in Christ will suffer persecution.
+Therefore, evangelizing is extremely difficult.
+Most Soninke have not yet heard a clear presentation of the gospel in their heart language.

 Pray the Lord provides trained pastors and Bible teachers for the Soninke church.
 Pray that the tiny group of believers would be strong in the faith and share the gospel with family and friends.
 Pray for a Disciple Making Movement among the Soninke of Senegal in this decade.
 Ask the Lord to send forth laborers into Senegal to share the good news with the Soninke.

 Tambacounda region: (Kinxenna dialect), along Senegal river south bank, Koudi area; Matam region: Kanel district; Kolda region: north of Velingara.
 42 villages, Bakel, Ouaoundé, Moudéri, and Yaféra are principal towns.

 Tambacounda region: (Kinxenna dialect), along Senegal river south bank, Koudi area; Matam region: Kanel district; Kolda region: north of Velingara.
 42 villages, Bakel, Ouaoundé, Moudéri, and Yaféra are principal towns..

 Joshua Project data is drawn from many sources and of varying accuracy depending on source and editorial decisions.
 Populations are scaled to the current year.
 Other data may have varying ages.
 We welcome updates.

 Joshua Project occasionally adjusts profile text from third party sources.
 This is done to avoid confusion regarding the current reality of a people group, to fix grammar and spelling and to avoid potentially offensive wording.